Skip to main content Skip to search Skip to main navigation

 Now embroider black or gray pupils directly onto the white eyes.
 To do this, tie a knot in the thread and stitch through the body once from the back to secure the thread from the inside.
 Do not pull too tightly so that the knot does not come out again on the front.
 Then poke out at the lower end of the white eye section and lift a few threads with the needle.
 This creates a loop around which the gray/black thread is wrapped 3 times.
 Then carefully pull tight and insert the needle again at the lower end of the white eye section and sew the thread.
 Your mini octopus is now finished!

-Show us your Peggy People on Instagram and tag us with #foliadiy and @folia_diy!
+Have fun crocheting!
+Combine the colors however you like!
+Show us your most beautiful octopus on Instagram and tag us with #foliadiy and @folia_diy!